ferflo77/chat/README.md

 - Webpack, babel, ES6
 - Socket.io
 - Superagent
+- concurrently

 Implemented GET, POST and POLLING.
 The purpose of these methods is: to get the chat messages, send messages to other users and constantly check for new messages that other users send.

+# How to Run

+Simply run "npm start" ,
+and it will start both the server and application